syncfusion-content/wpf-docs/wpf/SfChart/Adornments.md

 ###Smart Labels with LabelPosition as Inside

 Segment label is positioned inside the circular chart.
-The following code illustrates how to set the smart labels position to Inside.
+The following code example illustrates how to set the smart labels position to Inside.

 {% highlight xml %}